polysyllabic/chaos/README.md

 and the Pi, so you will need to provide additional power to the Pi.
 Without the extra hardware, the console provides enough power to run the Pi.

-Most of the instructions here also assume that you also use streaming software such as OBS, which will require you to have a capture card as well.
+Most of the instructions here assume that you also use streaming software such as OBS, which will require you to have a capture card as well.
 Note that is **is** possible to run Chaos without OBS, meaning that it should be possible to play Chaos while streaming directly from your PlayStation, or even without streaming at all, although you will not be able to use overlays to show the current